The Near Miss Effect and the Framing of Lotteries: Near Miss Framework

 \section{Near Miss Framework}

-Let $Q$ be a finite set of size $q \in \mathbb{N}$ that describes the \textsl{alphabet} of symbols and let $n\in \mathbb{N}$ be the \textsl{length} of a possible lottery outcome.
+Let $Q$ be a finite set of size $q \in \mathbb{N}$ that describes the \textsl{alphabet} of symbols, and let $n\in \mathbb{N}$ be the \textsl{length} of a possible lottery outcome.
 Denote by $Q^n$ the set of all possible lottery outcomes.
-Thus, each lottery outcome $x\in Q^n$ will be represented by an n-dimensional vector in which each coordinate may obtain a finite set of values depicted by the alphabet.
+Thus, each lottery outcome $x\in Q^n$ is represented by an n-dimensional vector in which each coordinate may obtain a finite set of values depicted by the alphabet.
 We denote by $W \subseteq Q^n$ the subset of winning outcomes.
+Formally, a lottery frame is defined as follows:

-Therefore, a lottery is given by the triplet $\left(q,n,W\right)$.
-The framing of the lottery is defined by its length, alphabet size and the winning set of outcomes.
-Note that our lottery space consists of all possible lotteries that have $q^{n}$ outcomes.
-We restrict attention to lotteries with identical prizes and a uniform distribution over $Q^n$.
+\begin{definition}[\textbf{Lottery Frame}] A lottery frame is defined by the triplet $\left(q,n,W\right)$, where $q$ is the alphabet size, $n$ is the length of a possible outcome, and $W \subseteq Q^n$ is the set of winning outcomes. \end{definition}

+Our lottery space consists of all possible lotteries that have $q^{n}$ outcomes.
+For ease of notation and tractability we restrict attention to lotteries with a single prize and a uniform distribution over $Q^n$.
 Therefore, the probability of winning, denoted by $p$, is given by $p=\frac{|W|}{q^{n}}$.
+This restriction is without loss of generality and the analysis carried out and all the results that follows extend to general distributions over outcomes.